ifzz/dr_ge/README.md

 # Dependencies
-There are very few dependencies because that would complicate the build system.
-There are, however, a few dependencies that are important or simple enough to
-allow:
+There are no dependencies that need to be built external to the engine, however there are a few dependencies whose repositories you'll need to clone for the time being while the engine's still in early development:
  * dr_libs (https://github.com/mackron/dr_libs)
- * dr_appkit (Editing tools only) (https://github.com/mackron/dr_appkit)
+ * dr_appkit (Optional: Only used for editing tools) (https://github.com/mackron/dr_appkit)

+With these repositories you should clone them to a common folder so that your directory structure looks like the following:
+ - <root directory>
+   - dr_ge
+   - dr_libs
+   - dr_appkit (only if including editing tools with the build)

+Later on when these libraries become a bit more stable they will be added to dr_ge's repository directly.

+Other dependencies are included with dr_ge's repository directly and should not require any special handling at all, but are listed here for credit:
  * stb libraries (https://github.com/nothings/stb)
    * stb_image
    * stb_vorbis

-Note that all of the above libraries are included in the source tree directly so there is no need to compile those separately.

 # Non-dependencies